Turbulence revealed by wavelet transform: power spectrum and intermittency for the velocity field of the cosmic baryonic fluid: Results

 We divide the simulation space of TNG50 into five different environments according to the dark matter density, denoted as $\Delta_i$ with $i=0,1, ..., 4$ and listed in Table~\ref{tab:dens_envs}.
 Among them, $\Delta_0$ and $\Delta_1$ can be regarded as voids or low-density regions, and $\Delta_4$ as various high-density structures, such as clusters, filaments, sheets and their outskirts (see the bottom-right panel of Figure~\ref{fig:density_fields}).

 In Figure~\ref{fig:TNG50_envwps_z0}, we show the $z=0$ energy spectra of the velocity field $\vu$ for the five environments of TNG50.
-We see that, similar to the global energy spectra in Figure~\ref{fig:TNG_velocity_globalwps}, there also exist peaks in these env-dependent spectra.
-As the density increases, there is a tendency for the peak position $k_{\rm S-peak}$ to shift towards the larger $k$-end.
-These five env-dependent energy spectra, starting from the same $k$, increase with the increasing $k$, reach their peaks, and then decrease rapidly, with the exponent also steeper than the Burgers exponent.
+We observe that, similar to the global energy spectra in Figure~\ref{fig:TNG_velocity_globalwps}, the env-dependent spectra also exhibit peaks.
+The positions of these peaks are $k_{\rm S-peak} = 8.5, 9.5, 10.4, 11.1$ and $11.8\hmpc$ with increasing environmental density, respectively, indicating a trend for $k_{\rm S-peak}$ to shift towards larger values of $k$.
+These five env-dependent energy spectra, starting from the same $k$, increase with the increasing $k$, reach their peaks, and then decrease rapidly.
 These spectra are regularly distributed - the spectrum with the lowest density at the bottom and the spectrum with the highest density at the top.
 These results suggest that the cosmic fluid is more turbulent in a high-density environment than in a low-density environment.
+We also observe that the exponents of all the spectra are steeper than the Burgers exponent.
+Notably, the exponent in the low-density environment is even steeper than in the high-density environment, suggesting a more efficient energy transfer in low-density environment.